victorwamwea/30-Day-Terraform-challenge-/Day4/README.md

 ## Checklist

 - [X] I have read pages 60 - 69 of Chapter 2 in "Terraform: Up & Running".
-- [X] I have watched and rewatched the required Udemy videos.
+- [ ] I have completed the required hands-on labs
 - [X] I have deployed a configurable web server using Terraform.
 - [X] I have deployed a clustered web server using Terraform.
 - [X] I have explored Terraform documentation on providers, resource blocks, and the workflow.